HITECHCRIME/HC_SG30_RAJ/README.md

 ---

-god damn feel like a hole
+god damn feel like a trolley

-make that contact like it's phat parole coming as a crazy - filly then my hate drippy ey when i get on that holy cherreey
+make that contact like it's parole

+coming as a crazy - (filly then my hate drippy gettin it trippy on point munch that holy) cherreey

-never got you fucking cunt
+never got fucking cunt
-it is ob again you got me so low enlist, try then degrade me of course don't you kite me i'm ready to blow hey hoe hey
+it is ob  you got me too low
+enlist, try then degrade me of course don't ever kite me i'm ready to blow hey hoe hey

-eat my day after day
-out of my way
-out of my way
+light the faith can of day
+i'll sway
 out of the way
+out of the way
+out of the way

+eat you day after day

 ride kurwo ride (raj kurwo raj) ride prude bitch